Skip to main content

 Michon Walker is a partner with Arthur L. Walker and Associates, LLC, a boutique firm specializing in consumer bankruptcy and represents debtors in Chapter 7 and Chapter 13 cases in the Middle and Southern Districts of Georgia.
 Michon is a member of the Bankruptcy Lawyers Advisory Committee for the Southern District of Georgia (BLAC) and the Criminal Justice Act Panel for the Southern District of Georgia.

-Leah Fiorenza McNeill is a partner with Alston & Bird’s Financial Restructuring & Reorganization Group.
-She represents lenders, investors, debtors, trustees, trade creditors, funds, and other parties in a range of restructuring matters, including Chapter 11 cases, out-of-court workouts, financings, and restructuring matters.
+Leah Fiorenza McNeill represents lenders, investors, debtors, trustees, trade creditors, funds, and other parties in a range of restructuring matters, including Chapter 11 cases, out-of-court workouts, financings, and restructuring matters.

 Leah has experience handling restructuring matters from a wide range of industries but has specifically honed her skills in the distressed health care space and the food and beverage industry, where she has niche expertise in the Perishable Agricultural Commodities Act to assist with insolvencies, restructurings, and corporate transactions.

-Chambers USA listed Leah as “Up and Coming” for Bankruptcy/Restructuring – Georgia since 2021, she has been listed in The Best Lawyers in America© since 2020, she has been recognized in the Atlanta community as a Super Lawyers “Rising Star” since 2016, and she was selected to participate in the National Conference of Bankruptcy Judges Next Generation Program in 2015.
-Leah also co-chairs the ABA’s Business Bankruptcy Committee’s Healthcare and Nonprofits in Bankruptcy Subcommittee.
+Chambers USA has recognized Leah for Bankruptcy/Restructuring – Georgia since 2021, she has been listed in The Best Lawyers in America® since 2020, and she has been recognized in the Atlanta community as a Super Lawyers “Rising Star” since 2016.
+Leah also co-chairs the ABA’s Business Bankruptcy Committee’s Healthcare and Nonprofits in Bankruptcy Subcommittee, is the chair of the Bankruptcy Section of the Georgia Bar, and is a member of the State Bar of Georgia’s Special Committee on Artificial Intelligence and Technology.

 Representative Experience